Measuring strain and stress spectrum

 1. Measure the stress concentration area and arrange the strain gauge

-Because the material is isotropic, the x and y directions are not necessarily horizontal and vertical, but the two must be vertical, and the middle one must be at an angle of 45 ° with the x and y directions.
+Since the material is isotropic, the x and y directions may not necessarily be horizontal and vertical, but they must be perpendicular to each other, and the third direction must be at an angle of 45° with both x and y directions.

 2. Calculate the stress according to the measured strain and material properties

 The three strains measured are recorded as ε x,ε y, ε xy.